Learn something new every day

-Chronic obstructive pulmonary disease (COPD) and emphysema are two diseases of the lungs that can also cause this problem.
-The breathing difficulties experienced by those who suffer from either of these medical conditions can lead to the lungs becoming chronically overinflated and shift the heart to the right.
-The shift skews the EKG reading further toward the left axis than it would normally be.
-This is also sometimes called a mechanical deviation.
+Chronic obstructive pulmonary disease (COPD) and emphysema are also possible causes.
+The breathing difficulties experienced by those who suffer from either of these medical conditions can lead to the lungs becoming chronically overinflated, which in many cases actually shifts the heart to the right.
+This shift skews the EKG reading further toward the left axis than it would normally be.
+In these cases the problem is serious, but the readings make the problem seem more alarming than it actually is.
+This is also sometimes called a “mechanical deviation.”

 The most common test used to determine if a person has chronic obstructive pulmonary disease also called COPD or emphysema is the pulmonary function test.